mikamautnerrohde/researchproject/Research Project Manual.md

 Note for the reader: students from *Brain and Cognitive Sciences* form a multidisciplinary group and enter internships at a wide range of hosting institutes.
 Some of them could work at philosophy departments, others might deal with fMRI data analysis and again others would do their work at neurobiology labs.
 These different hosts will emphasize different skills, but all of them expose the students to the cycle of formulating a research question, gathering data, performing analysis and interpreting results to answer the research question.

 ---
-**Table 2 - Expectations from the student**
+##### Table 2 - Responsibilities of the student
 |
 :----: |
 The student formulates a clear research question |
 The student develops and tests hypotheses that addresses the research question|
 The student schedules work to meet important deadlines| The student collects and reads relevant literature|
-The student writes and submits a Research Proposal to the programme within one month afterregistering
+The student writes and submits a Research Proposal to the programme within one month after registering the project|

-the project

-The student gather

-s

-reliable and sufficient data for
+The student gathers reliable and sufficient data for testing the hypotheses|

-testing the

-hypothesi

-s

 The student processes and analyzes the data critically, to